secar600/secar-documents/source/extended_gas_target.rst

 - Veerify that your search team partner has also exited the vault
 - Lock and post signage on the last open door
 - Report successful completion of the Search and Evict procedure to the FRIB control room and make an ELOG entry
-- In the data U, refill target and continue operation
+- In the data U, refill target
+- Once the target is operating at the nominal pressure, re-bias detectors

 Procedure to Secure ReA3 Hall for JENSA Extended Target Hydrogen Operation – Credited Administrative Control with ESH Impact; and the procedure with DCC code FRIB-S30205-PR-001363-R001 explain what to do to lock and re-enter to the ReA3 vault.
 Please refer to those documents.
 Please also ensure that before re-entry to the ReA3 vault and prior to purging the system with dry nitrogen, the DAQ and scalers are safely stopped and the silicon detectors are safely debiased (see :numref:`PIPS_operation`).
 Only then, follow the aforementioned procedures to re-enter the ReA3 vault.